 The CAN Settings page allows you to enable or disable the CAN functionality.
 If you are only connecting to Boreas via the primary port then these settings can be ignored.

 The default for CAN is Enabled at 1,000,000 baud rate.
-A CANOpen EDS file is available.
-Contact Support for a copy of this file.
+A CANOpen EDS file is bundled with the firmware download.